 Our program is rigorous, but does not have a portfolio requirement.
 We encourage all potential candidates to consider a visit to campus to learn more about what Bradley has to offer and why the Princeton Review and the Midwest Animation Review have highly ranked the department.

-The Department Viewbook that is linked below provides excellent insight into past student experiences and shares some faculty perspectives, as well.
+The Department Media Gallery provides excellent insight into just what our students are building here and the experiences they are having.
 You can also go directly to our admissions page to get more information about how to apply to Bradley and the Department.